Overview

 A radiation therapy regimen can last anywhere between 3 to 7 weeks.
 Once the radiation regimen is completed, the doctor will ask you to follow up 3-6 weeks after the last sitting of radiation therapy.
 The doctor may ask you to get periodic CT/PET scans to assess whether radiation has impacted cancer and how much.
 After evaluating the same, they will further guide you with the next steps.
 This follow-up may be carried out every 6 months after the initial sitting to ensure that cancer has not recurred.
 In case of radiation therapy has been used to shrink the tumor before surgery, the doctor will assess your fitness and ability to handle an invasive procedure.
 Following this, they will guide you through the surgery.
 It is ideal to report any, and, all side effects to the doctor during these follow-up visits.

-What are the Risks of Radiation Therapy for lung cancer?
+Risks of Radiation Therapy for Lung Cancer?

 Radiation therapy, while less invasive than other treatment methods for cancer, carries its sets of risks as well.
 Some of them are: